Devinci Kobain Deore 2018 Review

 The Kobain Deore is powered by a Shimano Deore 1x10 drivetrain.
 That's right, 1x10.
 Shifting is crisp and reliable, but a 1x11 would offer slightly smoother gearing jumps.
 A 30x42-tooth climbing gear offers the same range as many 1x11 drivetrains.

-Shimano M315 brakes are weak.
+Shimano M315 brakes are not especially powerful.
 They require a substantial amount of hand strength on steep terrain.
 Paired with the poor braking bite of Kenda Havok tires, it can be tough to keep the Kobain under control.

 The 780mm V2 Pro riser bars go relatively unnoticed.
 The 35.0mm clamp diameter is a nice choice.

 Our Kobain Deore is the more expensive of the two available build kits.

 Decent and predictable performance with rideable components at $1,599?
 That sounds like a good value to us.
 While the Kobain doesn't blow us away with any performance characteristic, it is a solid all-around bike.

 The first component we would upgrade is the tires.
 A combination of 2.8-inch Maxxis Minion DHF front tire and Minion DHR rear would be a tremendous upgrade.
 Cornering traction, braking bite, and climbing grip would all improve dramatically.

 More powerful brakes would also be high on the upgrade list.
 Shimano Deore brakes would offer superior performance, and a Deore brakeset can be found online for approximately $80.
 This upgrade would be even more potent when paired with more aggressive rubber.

 The fork would be an obvious target for an upgrade.
 The catch?
 This can be an expensive endeavor.
 Expect to spend upwards of $500 on a worthwhile upgrade.